giulianopz/lfd259/README.md

 ### 2. Study and Practice for CKAD

-Attending the LFD259 course and completing the relative labs is not enough: the course itslef is just a prompt to study deeper the official Kubernetes docs (see [here](bookmarks.html) the most important pages bookmarked).
-You will also need to practice a lot by going through additional hands-on labs besides the ones offered by the LFD259 course (see [here](references.md#practice-material)).
+Attending the LFD259 course and completing the relative labs is not enough: the course itslef is just a prompt to study deeper the official Kubernetes docs: see [here](bookmarks.html) the most important pages bookmarked.

+You will also need to practice a lot by going through additional hands-on labs besides the ones offered by the LFD259 course: see [here](references.md#practice-material) the available options to practice online or on your mini-cluster.

+> Note: If you have bought the exam from The Linux Foundation, you get for free two attempts at the official [simulator](https://killer.sh/) of the exam.

 To plan your study strategy in view of the exam:
 - review the [syllabus](syllabus.md) of the domains covered by the exam
 - consult the [references](references.md) on how to effectively prepare for the exam